Tags – What Makes A Good LinkedIn Profile

 Regardless of whether you see the platform as a social media network or a professional network with a social overlay, it’s one online space that businesses cannot afford to neglect.

 Your LinkedIn business profile is the foundation for your personal branding and a tool to grab your consumers attention in creative ways.
+We talk more about this in our YouTube video, here:

 In other words, your LinkedIn profile can act as an effective sales funnel.